lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 In this method Terraform provisions all of the required resources in the project being integrated into Lacework.

 ### Create a Service Account for Terraform
-In order to integrate GCP and Lacework at a Project level Terraform needs an service account with the following permissions in the Project being integrated:
+In order to integrate GCP and Lacework at a Project level Terraform needs a service account with the following permissions in the Project being integrated:

 - `roles/owner`